peterloes/SmartAnimalTraps/README.md

-# SmartAnimalTraps Is still in process 06.2022!!!
+# SmartAnimalTraps is still in process 06.2022!!!
 Electrical non-deadly animal traps built up with intelligent radio module, drive electronics for servomotors (flapdrive) and drive electronics for different low power light barriers.